Estate Planning and Disputes 2026

 Caroline Reynolds, Senior Solicitor, Brookfields Lawyers

-Caroline joined the Brookfield’s private client team in 2024.
+Caroline joined the Brookfield’s Private Client team in 2024.
 Caroline advises on relationship property matters, family succession planning, enduring powers of attorney and trusts.
-She has a special interest in trust management and relationship property matters.
-Prior to joining Brookfield’s, Caroline worked as a solicitor focusing on relationship property matters and family succession planning and then as a client manager within the professional trustee sector, focusing on existing trust management, trust establishment, succession planning, estate administration and the management of property attorney appointments.
+Prior to joining Brookfield’s, Caroline worked as a solicitor focusing on relationship property matters, and family succession planning and then as a client manager within the professional trustee sector, focusing on existing trust management, trust establishment, succession planning, estate administration and the management of property attorney appointments.
 Caroline is also a Committee Member on the Mental Health and Disability Law Committee with The Law Association of New Zealand.
-Caroline is passionate about helping her clients navigate and resolve matters in what can often be a challenging area of law.

 Ross Knight, Barrister, Old South British Chambers